Image2Gcode: Image-to-G-code Generation for Additive Manufacturing Using Diffusion-Transformer Model: Results and Discussion

 Physical fabrication validates the manufacturability of generated toolpaths.
 Printed parts maintain dimensional accuracy comparable to ground-truth designs with continuous surface quality and no layer delamination or severe under-extrusion.
 Minor discrepancies appear in high-curvature regions as slight variations in corner smoothing and local segment ordering, while occasional weaker bonding at perimeter-infill junctions suggests sensitivity to transient extrusion dynamics.
-These artifacts do not significantly compromise overall structural integrity.
+These artifacts do not significantly compromise the overall structural integrity.
+Figure~\ref{fig:res_hollow} further highlights cases with hollow structures, where generated G-code produces clean void preservation and robust print outcomes consistent with the overall results.